-4. Lower Cost.
 Because Amazon is so huge, they have great third-party arrangements for whatever shipping they can’t handle themselves.
-This means lower rates that what you could probably find on your own.
+This means lower rates than what you could probably find on your own.

 FBA gives you instant access to Prime versus all the strict requirements for applying to get seller-fulfilled Prime.

-- Long-term storage: Amazon eliminated long-term storage fees for units that have been in a fulfillment center for 181 to 365 days.
+Amazon eliminated long-term storage fees for units that have been in a fulfillment center for 181 to 365 days.
 The last long-term storage fee charge for inventory in a fulfillment center for 181 to 365 days was January 15th, 2019.
-Amazon will continue to charge long-term storage fees for units they’ve stored for more than 365 days.

-- Minimum long-term storage: Amazon reduced the minimum long-term storage fee on units that have been in a fulfillment center for more than 365 days from $0.50 per unit to $0.15 per unit.
+In 2019, Amazon reduced the minimum long-term storage fee on units that had been in a fulfillment center for more than 365 days from $0.50 per unit to $0.15 per unit.
 The last charge at $0.50 per unit was January 15, 2019.

-These changes also affect storage fees for the Multi-Channel Fulfillment program.
+These changes also affected storage fees for the Multi-Channel Fulfillment program.

-- Monthly inventory storage: Amazon introduced separate monthly storage fees for dangerous goods that require special handling and hazardous materials (hazmat) storage.
+Amazon introduced separate monthly storage fees for dangerous goods that require special handling and hazardous materials (hazmat) storage.
 This change was first reflected in April 2019 charges for storage that occurred in March 2019.
-Monthly inventory storage fees for other products will not change.

 Each year, Amazon reviews its referral fees to ensure they reflect the changing industry dynamics and costs, as well as to respond to the feedback they receive from Sellers, all with the intention of helping you grow your business on Amazon.

-- Grocery and Gourmet.
-On October 15, 2017, Amazon lowered referral fees from 15% to 8% for products with a total sales price of $15 or below.
-Learn more.
+- Personal Care Appliances – A reduced percentage from 15% to 8% for items with a total sales price of $10.00 or less.